-We’re all finding new rhythms, ways to virtually connect, and ways to reconnect too.
-We’ve been pulling some of our favorite books back off the shelves and rummaging through the bottom drawers of our jewelry boxes to get reacquainted with some of our most treasured pieces.
+Over the past year, we’ve all found new rhythms, ways to virtually connect, and ways to reconnect too.
+We’ve pulled some of our favorite books back off the shelves and rummaged through the bottom drawers of our jewelry boxes to get reacquainted with some of our most treasured pieces.
 At times like these, we often think about how earlier generations coped with pandemics and economic hardships, and find solace in knowing they got through it…

-TJL has been “staying home” and telling stories about those earlier generations, those we inherited our Jewelry DNA from.
+TJL has been telling stories about those earlier generations, those we inherited our Jewelry DNA from.

 Ode to Ohio Silver